Community Behavioral Health - Centreville Maryland

 Community Behavioral Health - Centreville, MD

-Community Behavioral Health is an addiction treatment center located at 142 Coursevall Drive in the 21617 zip code in Centreville, MD.
-It is operated by a private non-profit organization.
-Some of the treatment approaches used by Community Behavioral Health include cognitive behavioral therapy, brief intervention and matrix Model.
+Community Behavioral Health is treatment center located at 142 Coursevall Drive in the 21617 zip code in Centreville, MD that offers medication assisted treatment for addiction.
+It accepts people with co-occurring substance use and mental disorders, military families and pregnant/postpartum women into its treatment program.
+Some of the treatment approaches used by Community Behavioral Health consist of contingency management/motivational incentives, dialectical behavior therapy and anger management.

 Address: 142 Coursevall Drive, Centreville, MD 21617